 Profile

-Frank regularly assists clients with cutting-edge litigation concerning cryptocurrency and blockchain technologies.
-He also has significant experience handling commercial and securities litigation, investigations, and regulatory proceedings involving financial transactions, mergers and acquisitions, corporate governance issues, breach of contract, breach of fiduciary duties, government contracts, and antitrust laws.
+Frank regularly assists clients with novel developments in law and technology, including matters concerning crypto, AI, blockchain, smart contracts, data centers, robocalling, fintech, and financial products and derivatives.
+He also has significant experience handling commercial and securities litigation, investigations, and regulatory proceedings involving financial transactions, mergers and acquisitions, corporate governance issues, shareholder derivative clams, breach of contract, breach of fiduciary duties, fraud, government contracts, and antitrust issues.
+He often litigates against the DOJ, SEC, FTC, FCC, and state AGs.

-In addition, Frank teaches legal writing and oral advocacy at The George Washington University Law School.
+In addition to his active litigation practice, Frank teaches legal writing and oral advocacy at The George Washington University Law School.

 Experience